-Marian is a first year student in the Women’s History Graduate Program.
+Marian is a first year student in the Women’s History Graduate Program at Sarah Lawrence College.

 When someone says the word “punk” in reference to the musical genre one may immediately think of the popular people that shaped its introduction to mainstream knowledge such as Sid Vicious (Simon John Ritchie) of The Sex Pistols, or Kathleen Hanna of Bikini Kill.
 Punk music is notably fueled by a feeling of discontent towards social, political, and cultural norms, structures, or institutions that marginalize individuals that deviate from them.
 Known for its anarchic style, artists that have participated in creating works in the genre express disdain towards an unjust system and use their platform to make statements against injustices.
 An overtly apparent goal of punk rock is to provide community to others that feel marginalized and form a collective movement to incite larger social change.
 This is not without flaw, as most faces that dominate the culture of punk are primarily white, and/or men.
 As the end of another thanksgiving holiday closes, I would like to direct the reader to a few of the many Indigenous people of punk and their efforts in the genre that we should be thankful for year-round.